wyf7685/2025-A09/README.md

 - 使用 `docker pull ghcr.io/wyf7685/2025-a09/executor:latest` 拉取 CodeExecutor 镜像
 - 修改 `docker-compose.yml` 中的环境变量配置
 - 执行 `docker compose up -d --wait` 启动服务

-## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-### Third-Party Licenses

-This project uses several open-source components.
-For a complete list of third-party attributions, see the [NOTICE](NOTICE) file.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-When contributing to this project, you agree that your contributions will be licensed under the Apache License 2.0.